pauncmarius/summerPractice---Centric/README.md

 ### Technologies and Tools Used:
 Frontend Development:

-Development Environment: Visual Studio Code
+Development Environment: Visual Studio Code;

-Essential VS Code Extensions: ESLint, Prettier
+Essential VS Code Extensions: ESLint, Prettier;

-Framework: Angular
+Framework: Angular;

 Documentation:
 This project aimed to create an application that streamlines the process of generating surveys and consent requests.
 My primary focus was on frontend development, where I worked intensively with Angular to create a user interface that was both simple and easy to navigate.
 Unfortunately, due to the limited time frame, I was unable to add any visual enhancements to the interface, but I dedicated significant effort to ensuring its functionality.